Lýsing:

 - Overhead rates and fixed overhead analysis

-- Flexible budgets and overhead rates
+- Fixed overhead rates

-- The Fixed overhead variances
+- The fixed overhead variances

 - The budget variance – a closer look